esha-sidhu/FutureMakers2022/README.md

 Reflection of Day 4:
 Today's class focused on TensorFlow, in which we covered some basics about how to use it.
 I enjoyed this lesson, since I know how useful knowledge about TensorFlow will be for my future, and I look forward to learning more about TensorFlow in the future.

+Reflection of Day 5:
+The main area of focus for today was artificial neural networks.
+This class was my favorite so far, since we were able to learn about the structure of neural networks, and how they work.
+I look forward to learn more about artificial neural networks as we progress in the program.